Elliott-dev/NETFLIX-Pymaceuticals-Continued-Making-Matplotlib-Magic/README.md

 Regenerate Data and Create Detailed Subplot

-1. Using the supplied starter code, re-import, clean and visualize the drug regimen data from the previous skill-drill.
+1. Used the previous code, re-imported, cleaned and visualized the drug regimen data from the Pymaceuticals Notebook.

-2. Use `plt.subplot()` to create a figure with a 2x2 subplot layout, where the first plot is our original boxplot from the previous skill drill.
+2. Used `plt.subplot()` to create a figure with a 2x2 subplot layout, where the first plot is our original boxplot from the previous Pymaceutical Notebook.

-3. For the second plot within the subplot, create a horizontal bar chart showing the largest final tumor volume for each drug regimen.
+3. For the second plot within the subplot, created a horizontal bar chart showing the largest final tumor volume for each drug regimen.

-4. For the third plot within the subplot, create a scatter plot that shows final tumor volume by drug regimen and colored by the mouse `Sex`.
+4. For the third plot within the subplot, created a scatter plot that shows final tumor volume by drug regimen and colored by the mouse `Sex`.

-5. For the fourth plot within the subplot, create a scatter plot that shows final tumor volume by drug regimen and colored by mouse `Age_months` using a colorbar.
+5. For the fourth plot within the subplot, creatde a scatter plot that shows final tumor volume by drug regimen and colored by mouse `Age_months` using a colorbar.